 Anyway, I smelled it.
 Time stood still for how long?
 A blink?

-For as long as that blink lasted I stood in the neon light of the shop in a parallel dimension of infinite possibilities, where all the choices that had lead us to be those adults with glasses, scarves and corduroy jackets who had casually met in a foreign city, were still to be made.
-All of the friends, lovers, babies, music, travels, projects that I had lost in the process, and all of those that I would never have in the future, materialised for a moment around us.
+For as long as that blink lasted I stood in the neon light of the shop in a parallel dimension of infinite possibilities, where all the choices that had led us to be those adults with glasses, scarves and corduroy jackets who had casually met in a foreign city, were still to be made.
+All of the friends, lovers, babies, music, travels, projects that I would lose in the process of being my present self, and all of those that I will never have in the future, materialised for a moment around us.
 I smelled the bold innocence of my nineteen years and I thought: thanks goodness I was not aware of how fragile everything is.

 Then we said goodbye, moved away and it was over.